panglesd/slipshow/docs/attributes-ref.rst

 Blocks and inlines
 ------------------

-An important distinction needs to be made between inline, and block, elements.
+An important distinction needs to be made between *inline* and *block* elements.

-Inlines are the elements that are inside the flow of the text.
+Inlines are the elements that are within the flow of the text.
 For instance, bold text, links, italic, mathematic formulas.

 Blocks, on the contrary, make the structure of the text.
-For instance paragraphs, titles, bullet lists, are blocks, as well as columns in a multi-column layout.
-Most of the time, they take the full horizontal space.
+For instance paragraphs, titles, and bullet lists are blocks, as well as columns in a multi-column layout.
+Most of the time, they occupy the full horizontal width available.

-This distinction is relevant here, as the way to add attributes will be specific for each of the two cases.
-And sometimes, it will be important to distinguish the two cases:
+This distinction is relevant here, as the way to add attributes is specific to each of the two cases, and sometimes it will be important to distinguish them.

-Here is an example where you set the background of an element to red, through an attribute.
-In the first case, you attach it to the paragraph.
-In the second case, you attach it to the text of the paragraph.
+Here is an example that sets the background of an element to red, through an attribute.
+In the first case, it's attached to the whole paragraph.
+In the second case, it's attached to the text of the paragraph.

 .. slipshow-example::

    {style="background:red"}
-   The attribute is attached to the paragraph.
+   The attribute is attached to the whole paragraph.

    [The attribute is attached to the text.]{style="background:red"}